boowampp/ApexDmaCheatUpdated/README.md

+OPEN A ISSUE IF THE OFFSETS ARE OUTDATED AND I WILL UPDATE THEM !

 UPDATED FOR NEW SEASON 05/07/24

 This is a fork of https://github.com/Snoogens101 ApexDMA im probably only gonna update offsets not add anything :D